 AUTHORIZATION REQUESTED

 Transwestern herein seeks expedited permission and approval, under Section 7 of the NGA, as amended, and Part 157 of the Commission’s Regulations, to (1) abandon certain compressor station facilities and (2) construct and operate certain compressor station facilities all located within the state of Arizona, thereby creating incremental firm volumes for shippers in response to a distressed California market.
+Transwestern also requests authority to maintain the ability to operate the facilities proposed for abandonment up to six (6) months after the installation of the new units to ensure the reliability of the new units.

-Transwestern respectfully requests that certificate authorization be issued no later than August 1, 2000 in order to avoid winter construction and commence construction activities as soon as practicable to ensure expeditious deliveries of natural gas to the California market.
+Transwestern respectfully requests that certificate authorization be issued as expeditiously as possible but no later than August 1, 2001 in order to commence construction activities as soon as practicable prior to the onset of winter conditions to ensure expeditious deliveries of natural gas to the California market.
+Expedited treatment is appropriate because of the urgent need for gas supply into California, and also because Transwestern’s proposal will actually result in a significant reduction in emissions from Transwestern’s facilities.

-X
+(DO WE WANT TO ASK FOR ASSISTANCE IN RECEIVING REQUIRED PERMITS?)

+X.

 CERTIFICATION